Welcome to my Blog Growth Engine Review

 What I Don't Like

-- Adam is not currently active in the FB community.
+- Adam is not very active in the community (which is understandable).
 At least, not that I could see.
 If I’m wrong, please correct me.
 Eddy is very active, and Colin to a lesser extent, but it would be great if Adam was also.

 - There are no video transcripts or timestamps, making it challenging to find something you remember watching (but are unsure which part of the course it was in).